 Douglas Adams, whose writings I have always admired greatly, was a self-proclaimed “radical atheist” who nevertheless liked to say that he was “fascinated by religion”—carefully pointing out that interest was different from belief.
-Although I’m perhaps somewhat more willing than Adams to consider the existence of an unseen cosmic intelligence, I share his fascination with certain religious beliefs that I do not personally hold.
+Although I would characterize my own views in somewhat different terms, I share his fascination with certain religious beliefs that I do not personally hold.
 One such notion is that of the saint, particularly as the term is used in Catholicism.

 Borrowing an expression from the historical canonization process, allow me to play devil’s advocate for a moment.
 As an outsider, my impression of saints is that the Church considers them to be extra-holy (dead) people to whom God pays special attention, so that by praying to a saint instead of directly to God, you somehow stand a better chance of having your prayer answered.
 So they seem to function as heavenly lobbyists, and frankly, I would have thought that an omniscient God would frown on such tactics.
 Presuming, of course, that a departed soul can hear prayers at all, it is unclear to me why a saint would listen to me in the first place if God were disinclined to heed my prayer.
 And my mind boggles at why saints’ domains of intercession should be so specialized.
 (Did you know that Isidore of Seville is the patron saint of the internet?
 No kidding.)

 These things puzzle and exercise me.
 At the same time, I find the whole subject of sainthood extremely interesting.
 In particular, I always wondered just how it was that someone came to be recognized as a saint, having picked up only bits and pieces of the process in books and movies.
 After doing a bit of research, I think I can give a very rough (and, I hope, approximately correct) outline of the path to sainthood.
 But before I describe the current process, I need to go back quite a few centuries to provide some background.